-Although the physical nature of dark energy remains a mystery, there exists a wide literature where the authors propose quantum field theory (QFT) models of dark energy.
+Although the physical nature of dark energy and quintessence remains a mystery, there exists a wide literature where the authors propose quantum field theory (QFT) models of them.
+For example, as noted in [12], there are an almost endless number of explanations for dark energy.
 While in most publications, only proposals about future discovery of dark energy are considered, the authors of [10] argue that dark energy has already been discovered by the XENON1T collaboration.
 In June 2020, this collaboration reported an excess of electron recoils: 285 events, 53 more than expected 232 with a statistical significance of 3.5σ .
-However, in July 2022, a new analysis by the XENONnT collaboration discarded the excess [12].
+However, in July 2022, a new analysis by the XENONnT collaboration discarded the excess [13].

-As shown in our publications and in the present paper, PCA can be explained without uncertainties proceeding from universally recognized results of physics and without involving models and/or assumptions the validity of which has not been unambiguously proved yet.
+Several authors (see e.g., [12, 14, 15]) proposed approaches where some quantum fields manifest themselves as dark energy at early stages of the universe, and some of them are active today.
+However, as shown in our publications and in the present paper, at least at the present stage of the universe (when semiclassical approximation is valid), PCA can be explained without uncertainties proceeding from universally recognized results of physics and without involving models and/or assumptions the validity of which has not been unambiguously proved yet.